-For the June 30, 2008 valuation and later, the Society of Actuaries' Healthcare Cost Trend Model is used to project medical and prescription drug costs.
+As of the June 30, 2012 valuations and later, the updated Society of Actuaries' Healthcare Cost Trend Model is used to project medical and prescription drug costs.
 This model effectively begins estimating trend amounts beginning in 2012 and projects out to 2100.
-The model has been populated with assumptions that are specific to the State of Alaska.
+The model has been adopted by the Society of Actuaries, and has been populated with assumptions that are specific to the State of Alaska.